Colimits in 2-dimensional slices: Change of base between lax slices

 \subsection{Acknowledgements}

-I would like to thank Charles Walker for suggesting the possible use of $\F$-categorical techniques to justify my work.
+I would like to thank my supervisor Nicola Gambino for the interesting discussions and his helpful advice on the subject of this paper.
+I thank Charles Walker for suggesting the possible use of $\F$-categorical techniques to justify my work.
+Finally, I thank the anonymous referee for their useful comments and suggestions.
 Part of this research has been conducted while visiting the University of Manchester.